 RAW Image

-This first photo of our charm is right off a DSLR camera in RAW format (some smartphones have the ability to save in this format).
+This first photo of our sterling silver charm is right off a DSLR camera in RAW format (some smartphones have the ability to save in this format).
 RAW is a file type (think JPG) that saves more data than a JPG and therefore allows you greater latitude when editing your photos.
 As you can see, even though the piece is well lit the image is rather dark and under saturated.

 Add Basic Edits